dev-saiful/robofriends/README.md

 # robofriends
 Simple React App

+How to Use this Project :

-Clone this repo
+1. clone this repo

-use this cmd : npm install
+2. use this cmd : npm install

-than use this cmd : npm run dev
+3. than use this cmd : npm run dev